petk/php-build-system/docs/autotools.md

 ```

 The `buildconf` is a simple shell script wrapper around `autoconf` and
-`autoheader` tools.
-It checks required Autoconf version, creates `configure`
+`autoheader` command-line tools.
+It checks required Autoconf version, creates
-command-line script and `main/php_config.h.in` header template.
+`configure` command-line script and `main/php_config.h.in` header template.

-When running the `./configure`, many checks are done based on the running
+When running the `./configure`, many checks are done based on the host and
-system.
+targeted system.
 Things like C headers availability, C symbols, required library
 dependencies, etc.

 The `configure` script creates `Makefile` where the `make` command then builds
 binary files from C source files.
-You can optionally pass the `-j` option which
+You can optionally pass the `-j` option with
-is the number of threads on current system, so it builds faster.
+the number of simultaneous jobs so the build runs faster in parallel.

 ```sh
 make -j 10